dannyweeks/mersey/README.md

 Mersey uses port 22 to connect the server.

-However, this can be [set manually](#additional-server-settings) on a per server basis.
+However, these can be [set manually](#additional-server-settings) on a per server basis.

 ## Usage